mitmproxy/mitmproxy/docs/src/content/concepts-protocols.md

 API. mitmproxy supports the majority of HTTP/2 feature and tries to transparently pass-through as much information as possible.

-mitmproxy currently does not support HTTP/2 trailers - but if you want to send us a PR, we promise to take look!

 mitmproxy currently does not support HTTP/2 Cleartext (h2c) since none of the major browser vendors have implemented it.